JokerQyou/ModderZ/README.md

 # Modder2
-Mode system using plugins written in Python
+Mod system using plugins written in Python